Arau/hugo-docs-playground/content/v1/docs/install/rancher.md

             - "true"
     ```

-    > `spec` parameters available on the [Cluster Operator configuration](
+    > Additional `spec` parameters are available on the [Cluster Operator
-    > {%link _docs/reference/cluster-operator/configuration.md %}) page.
+    > configuration]({%link _docs/reference/cluster-operator/configuration.md %}) page.

-    > You can find more examples such as deployments referencing a external etcd kv
+    > You can find more examples such as deployments referencing a external
-    > store for StorageOS in the [Cluster Operator examples](
+    > etcd kv store for StorageOS in the [Cluster Operator examples]({{< ref "docs/reference/cluster-operator/examples.md" >}}) page.
-    > {%link _docs/reference/cluster-operator/examples.md %}) page.

 {{% /tab %}}
 {{% tab tabRef="advanced" %}}

 # Advanced installation

-This installation procedure is available in case of the default method is not
+This installation procedure is available in case the default method does not
-suited to your requirements.
-The following procedure requires a higher
+meet your requirements.
+The following procedure requires more steps to complete
-number of actions to fulfil the installation of the StorageOS cluster in
-comparison with the default procedure.
-There is also a higher number of
+in comparison to the default procedure and requires adjustment of more
-configuration parameters to be tuned.
+installation parameters.

 {{% operator-install cmd="kubectl" platform="kubernetes" sched_version="1.17" %}}